KDE/websites-docs-plasma-mobile-org/Introduction.rst

 in for cell connections, you should be able to immediately make calls with the current dialer.

-Supported features of the Nexus 5 and Nexus 5X include the camera, Wi-FI, battery monitoring and power settings, and audio (including hardware volume buttons).
+Supported features of the Nexus 5X include the camera, Wi-FI, battery monitoring and power settings, and audio (including hardware volume buttons).